arrow-kt/arrow/kategory-docs/docs/docs/patterns/errorhandling/README.md

 typealias MissedByMeters = NukeException.MissedByMeters
 ```

-This type of definition is commonly known as an Algebraic Datat Type or a Sum Type in most FP capable langs.
+This type of definition is commonly known as an Algebraic Data Type or Sum Type in most FP capable languages.
 In Kotlin it is encoded using sealed hierarchies.
 We can think of sealed hierarchies as a declaration of a type and all it'
 s possible states.

-Once we have an ADT defined to model or known errors we can redefine our functions.
+Once we have an ADT defined to model our known errors we can redefine our functions.

 ```kotlin:ank
 import kategory.Either.*